utdata/rwdir/docs/01-install.md

 ## Class project folder

-To keep things consistent and help with troubleshooting, I'd like you to save your work in the same location all the time.
+To keep things consistent and help with troubleshooting, We recommend that you save your work in the same location all the time.

 - On both Mac and Windows, every user has a "Documents" folder.
 Open that folder.
-(If you don't know where it is, ask me to help you find it.)
+(If you don't know where it is, ask us to help you find it.)
 - Create a new folder called "rwd".
 Use all lowercase letters.

 When we create new "Projects", I want you to always save them in the `Documents/rwd` folder.
 This just keeps us all on the same page.